Mana Contemporary: History and Founder

 Opened in May 2011, the center was founded by moving company mogul Moishe Mana.
 Shai Baitel and the artist Yigal Ozeri are among the co-founders.

-The one million square foot facility in Jersey city is situated in a 1920s-era brick former manufacturing building in the city's Marion Section near Marion Junction that is also an extension of the fine arts transportation department of Moishe's Moving Systems.
+The one million square foot facility in Jersey City is situated in a 1920s-era brick former manufacturing building in the city's Marion Section near Marion Junction that is also an extension of the fine arts transportation department of Moishe's Moving Systems.

 In 2021 Mana Contemporary's Executive Director Eugene Lemay was placed on administrative leave due to his indictment of tax fraud and conspiracy for evading to pay nearly $8 million to the IRS while helping to run Moishe's Moving Systems.

+In February 2022, Kele McComsey was appointed Mana's new director.
+McComsey was the President and Senior Partner of SurroundArt prior to joining Mana Contemporary in 2015.

 Art Center

 The center provides services, spaces, and programming for artists, collectors, curators, performers, students and community.